-The majority of the workshops offered at WildCraft studios fall into the category of craft.
-Whether wood carving, weaving, leather working, spinning, natural dying, or a myriad of other craft practices, a student taking a Craft workshop is guaranteed to experience that skill in an intensive, hands-on way.
+The majority of the workshops offered at WildCraft Studio School fall into the categories of Craft, Textiles and Studio Art.
+Whether wood carving, weaving, drawing, painting, natural dyeing, or a myriad other creative practices, a student taking a studio workshop can expect a skill-focused, hands-on experience.

-Many of these workshops focus on craft practices that have become nearly obsolete in contemporary society, offering students the opportunity to connect with the larger history of making useful objects by hand.
-Some of these workshops teach a skill through a cultural perspective, passing along not just technical knowledge, but a deeper understanding of cultural production.
+Many of these workshops focus on creative practices that have become nearly obsolete in contemporary society.
+Through our courses, students are presented with the opportunity to connect with the larger history of making useful objects by hand, or learning a skill through a cultural perspective, passing along both technical knowledge and a deeper understanding of cultural production.

 Native Art Workshops

-Workshops like Kalapuya Basket Weaving, Cedar Bark Basketry, and Columbia Plateau Beading tell the stories of the area’s vernacular craft – illuminating a relationship to place through materiality, process, and technique.
-These workshops are rare outside of Tribal schools, community centers, and reservations, and it is our hope that the cultural exchange between Native teachers and non-Native students will continue to build a deeper understanding and respect for the First Peoples of the Northwest.
+Workshops like Wasco Weaving, Cedar Bark Basketry, and Columbia Plateau Beading tell the stories of the area’s vernacular craft – illuminating a relationship to place through materiality, process, and technique.
+These classes are rare outside of Tribal schools, community centers, and reservations.
+It is our hope that the cultural exchange between Native teachers and non-Native students will continue to build a deeper understanding and respect for the First Peoples of the Northwest.

 WildCraft offers a seasonal collection of workshops that borrow Nature as a classroom.
 These classes focus on cultivating sustainable, thoughtful relationships with the landscape by teaching participants about biology, ethnobotany, geology, and ecology.